abrahamparayil/icfoss-and-community/follow-up.md

-# First follow-up after Community's response
+# Waiting for a response from ICFOSS Director and Following up on it

 The community patiently awaited the then Director Sabarish K to address the community's response officially.
 A few weeks later the [Free Software Community